 The initial phase of the pilot is led by a small steering group that will undertake projects and collaborate with industry on development of a detailed design for the longer-term model.

 The Minerals Council of Australia will act as co-contributor to the pilot.
-Over coming months sector stakeholders will have opportunities to contribute to the development of:
+In the coming months sector stakeholders will have opportunities to contribute to the development of: